certat/citrix-logchecker/README.md

                         p aggregate to routing table prefix
                 -p path to a routing table dump.
 Syntax: "prefix asn" per line

+# Requirements

+The script needs Net::CIDR and Net::Patricia which might not be installed on a base Linux server.
+On Debian-bases systems, use sudo apt install libnet-cidr-perl libnet-patricia-perl to install them.

+A file with the global routing table as of 2023-10-27 is included in this repo.
+It needs to be decompressed.

 # Background and Algorithm

 CVE-2023-4966 leaks session cookies which allows attackers to reconnect to existing Citrix sessions.